minesaki/microservice-sample/README.md

         ```
 2. **Running with Kubernetes:**
     - Docker and Kubernetes required.

         *Note: Developed with Docker for Windows.
 Some components (e.g. Nginx Ingress controller) may not work properly on the other environments.*

-    - RabbitMQ is NOT required to be installed on your machine.
+        *Note: RabbitMQ is NOT required to be installed on your machine.*
-    - Run the following command.
+    - Run the following commands.
         ``` sh
         $ cd ./deploy
         $ ./deploy_k8s_all.sh